Top 8 Most Common Excel Formula Errors

 We need to fix the formatting issue of the specific numbers.

 Things to Remember

-- #REF! the error is a dangerous thing because we may not know which cell we actually referred to.
+- The #REF!
+Error is not good because we may not know which cell we refer to.

-This has been a guide to Errors in Excel.
-Here we discuss the top 8 types of of formula errors in excel and how to fix these errors along with excel example and downloadable excel templates.
-You may also look at these useful functions in excel –
+This article is a guide to Errors in Excel.
+We discuss the top 8 types of formula errors in Excel and how to fix these errors, along with Excel examples and downloadable Excel templates.
+You may also look at these useful functions in Excel: –